rohanrkamath/galaxy_bot/README.md

 **1. Who is the developer of this bot?
 And what are the contact details?**

 I am solely the creator and developer of this bot.
-You can contact me on Discord (Amish#0001) or twitter (rohan__kamath).

 **2. Was the bot verified by Discord?**